profile picture

-WARNING: Regularly engaging with new and unfamiliar topics can cause symptoms such as ideation, confidence, and even a new sense of mastery of one's field.
-Please consult your doctor to see if learning is right for you
+Regularly engaging with new and unfamiliar topics can cause symptoms such as ideation, confidence, and even a new sense of mastery of one's field.
+Please consult your doctor to see if learning is right for you.

-Alex Kladov's blog.
+• Alex Kladov's blog.
 A lot of immediately applicable advice.
-Loves to philosophize but thanksfully keeps it to a minimum.
-Some of the posts I keep coming back to his post about test maintenance.
+Loves to philosophize but thankfully keeps it to a minimum.
+I keep coming back to his post about test maintenance.

 Talks